velihangozek/java-backend-practices/Week-1/Weekly-Technical-Content-1/Conditional-Statements/FlightTicketHandler/README.md

 ## Usage

-Run the compiled Java program from the terminal:

-## Usage

-Run the compiled Java program from the terminal:
+1. Run the compiled Java program from the terminal:

 java FlightTicketHandler

-The application will prompt you for the following inputs:
+2. The application will prompt you for the following inputs:

-Distance in Kilometers
+3. Distance in Kilometers

 Example: 1500

-Passenger's Age
+4. Passenger's Age

 Example: 20

-Journey Type (1 for One Way, 2 for Round Trip)
+5. Journey Type (1 for One Way, 2 for Round Trip)

 Example: 2

-Output:
+6. Output:

 Total Price = 216.0 TL

-After providing valid inputs, the program will display the calculated total ticket price.
+7. After providing valid inputs, the program will display the calculated total ticket price.
 If any input is invalid, it will show the error message:

 "Invalid input provided!"

 ## Project Structure

 > FlightTicketHandler.java

 > TicketCalculator.java

 > README.md

 ## License